Focus on reading fluency with this collection of free, printable fluency activities perfect for centers or small group work.

-These reading fluency activities are a part of The Curriculum Corner’s Small Group Reading Instruction Toolkit.
+These reading fluency practice activities are a part of The Curriculum Corner’s Small Group Reading Instruction Toolkit.

-Reading fluency can be such an important part of your small groups, we wanted to provide you with a collection of go-to activities so you could use them when needed.
+Reading fluency can be such an important part of your small groups, we wanted to provide you with a collection of go-to activities to use as needed.

 Here we have created some go-to activities for quick and easy fluency practice during your small group instruction.
 Print all of the activities and have them at the ready for your students who need them.

 Reading fluency is the ability to read text accurately, at a good pace and with good expression.